polkadot-developers/tutorials/tuts/build-a-dapp/v2.0.0-alpha.7/front-end.md

   }, [digest, api.query.templateModule]);

-  // We can say a file digest is claimed if the stored block number is not 0. function isClaimed () {
+  // We can say a file digest is claimed if the stored block number is not 0. function isClaimed() {
     return block !== 0;
   }

-  // The actual UI elements which are returned from our component. return (
+  // The actual UI elements returned from our component. return (
     <Grid.Column>
       <h1>Proof Of Existence</h1>